Oracle Cloud LLMs: 44% Better Price-Performance

 Universal Credits and Predictable Pricing

-Annual Flex provides credits for one year.
-Use across any OCI service.
-Typically 33% discount versus pay-as-you-go.
+Annual Flex locks in credits for a year, usable across any OCI service, typically at a 33% discount versus pay-as-you-go.

-Pay as you go charges monthly for actual usage.
-No commitment.
-Highest unit cost.
-Good for experimentation.
+Pay as you go charges for actual usage with no commitment.
+It carries the highest unit cost, which makes it best suited for experimentation.

 GPU Cost Comparison